Yunchun/Mitchell-International-Coding-Challenge/README.md

 # Mitchell-International-Coding-Challenge

-All steps of preprocessing the dataset, building the classification model, and evaluating its performance are included in .ipynb file.
+All steps of preprocessing the dataset, building the classification model, and evaluating its performance are included in the zipped file.